telerik/xaml-docs/controls/radrichtextbox/features/section-columns.md

 #### __Figure 3: SectionColumnsLayout.Left applied on a section__
 ![RadRichTextBox_Features_Section_Columns_02](images/RadRichTextBox_Features_Section_Columns_03.png)

 >You can insert a column break at a specific position inside a section column.
-For more information, check [this article]({%slug radrichtextbox-features-document-elements-break%}).
+For more information, read [this article]({%slug radrichtextbox-features-document-elements-break%}).

 # See Also